UI customization guide

 The only configurable option in the conversation history is the number of conversations that it should show.
 Set com.unblu.conversationhistory.limit to the maximum number of conversations to display in the conversation history.

 There is no pagination in the conversation history.
-If more conversations match the criteria specified in the filter, Unblu will simply display a message to this effect.
-You can then adapt your search criteria to further limit the number of search results.
+If more conversations match the criteria specified in the filter, Unblu displays a message to this effect.
+Users can then adapt their search criteria to further limit the number of search results.

 The top bar

-The top bar holds the plus menu and the tabs of open conversations.
+The top bar holds the plus menu , the tabs of open conversations, and the avatar for the Agent Desk user menu.

 -